This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 When selecting potatoes to use in soup, choose varieties that are waxy and contain less starch.

 I prefer to use smaller yellow or red potatoes.
-Yukon gold potatoes work very well for soup, especially if you choose to not blend the soup all the way and like bits of potato.
+Yukon gold potatoes work very well for soup, especially if you choose to not blend the soup all the way and like small chunks of potato.

-Russet potatoes, which have a lot of starch, are not good for soup.
+Russet potatoes, which have a lot of starch, are not the best for soup.
 They have a low moisture content and are mealy instead of creamy.
 However, they will work in a pinch for soups that are blended, so if you only have russets you can still make this soup!

 How do you make baked potato soup thicker?